zahransajid/zahransajid/README.md

 - 👋 Hi, I’m Zahran Sajid
-- Currently a first year @ VIT CHennai
+- Currently a first year @ VIT Chennai
 - This profile is still very much a work in progress

 <!---